Avaiga/taipy-doc/docs/manuals/core/features/scheduling-and-job-execution.md

 pipeline = scenario.sales_pipeline
 tp.submit(pipeline)
 ```
-In line 5 we are now getting the pipeline named `sales_pipeline` from the created scenario.
-In line
+In line 5, we are now getting the pipeline named `sales_pipeline` from the created scenario.
+In line 6, we only
-6 we only submit this pipeline for an execution.
-The `tp.submit` method triggers the submission of all the
+submit this pipeline for execution.
+The `tp.submit` method triggers the submission of all the pipeline's tasks.
-pipeline's tasks.

 !!!
-Note "Other syntax"
+Note "Other syntax."
     To submit a scenario or a pipeline, you can also use the methods
     [`scenario.submit()`](../../../reference/#taipy.core.scenario.scenario.Scenario.submit) or
     [`pipeline.submit()`](../../../reference/#taipy.core.pipeline.pipeline.Pipeline.submit):